exasol/public-knowledgebase/Data-Science/machine-learning-example-in-r-and-python.md

 ```
 ## Step 2: Putting the model into BucketFS

-The easiest way to work with Exasol's BucketFS is using the BucketFS explorer.
+The easiest way to work with Exasol's BucketFS is using the `bucketfs-client` application.
 After logging in with the Exaoperation credentials, a BucketFS service and a bucket can be created.
 In this new bucket, we move the model file (`rf.rds` for R, `clf.dat` for Python 3).

 ## Step 3: Creating a UDF script for prediction